eeriespace/eeriespace.github.io/_posts/2020-08-13-play-report-astral-travel-rotten-woods.md

 ### Stage 1

-Lana wakes up in an eerie forest, the leaves on trucks of the trees are rotting, everything smells of decay.
+Lana wakes up in an eerie forest, the leaves and trucks of the trees are rotting, everything smells of decay.
 It's her first time here but she thinks that it is beautiful.